Dick Armey: Foreign policy

 In 2006, Michael Isikoff's book Hubris included Armey as an on-the-record source, who said he was initially reluctant to support the Bush administration's call for war with Iraq, and that he had warned President George W. Bush that such a war might be a "quagmire".
 Armey said that the intelligence presented to him in support of the war appeared questionable, but he gave Bush the benefit of the doubt.
 According to Barton Gellman, former Vice President Dick Cheney told Armey that Saddam Hussein's family had direct ties to Al-Qaeda and that Saddam was developing miniature nuclear weapons.
 Armey then voted for the Iraq War, but after it became clear this was not true, stated that he "deserved better from Cheney than to be bullshitted by him."
 Robert Draper's Dead Certain: The Presidency of George W. Bush recounts a conversation in late summer 2002 between Armey and Cheney.
 Armey insisted that American forces would get "mired down" in Iraq if they invaded, but Cheney offered this assurance: "They're going to welcome us.
 It'll be like the American army going through the streets of Paris.
 They're sitting there ready to form a new government.
 The people will be so happy with their freedoms that we'll probably back ourselves out of there within a month or two."

 On May 1, 2002, on MSNBC's Hardball with Chris Matthews, Armey called for Palestinians to be expelled from the Palestinian Occupied Territories.
 Armey, a staunch supporter of Israel, repeatedly said that he would be "content" with Israel completely taking over all of the Palestinian Occupied Territories and transferring the Palestinian population out.
 He further stated that the Palestinians could then build their state in the "many Arab nations that have many hundreds of thousands of acres of land".
+In September 2002 he stated that "my No. 1 priority in foreign policy is to protect Israel".